-- Since delicate skin or sensitive areas swell slightly or redden, some clients feel it best not to make any social plans for a day or two following any procedure.
-Procedures may take longer than expected to be complete under some circumstances.
+- Since delicate skin and sensitive areas tend to swell slightly or develop redness, some clients feel it is best not to make any social plans for one-two days following any procedures.
+Since every person heals in their own time, procedures could take longer than expected from person to person.

-- Wear your normal makeup and bring your lip color or brow pencils to the office on the day of the procedure.
+- Plan on wearing your every day makeup and bring your lip colors or brow pencils to the office on the day of the procedure.

-- Any tweezing or waxing should be done at least 48 hours prior to the procedure; laser or photo facial no less than five days before.
-Do not resume any method of hair removal for at least two weeks.
+- Any tweezing or waxing should be done at least 48 hours prior to the procedure date and time; laser or photofacials no less than five days before.
+Do not resume any method of hair removal for at least two weeks prior to the procedure.

 - Any eyelash or eyebrow tinting or eyelash curling should be done no sooner than 48 hours before, or two weeks after the procedure.